alloc/wana/README.md

   - `onError?: (this: Auto, error: Error) => void`
   - `delay?: number | boolean`

-When `delay` is `true`, reactions are batched using the [microtask queue](https://javascript.info/microtask-queue).
-When `delay` is > 0, reactions are batched using `setTimeout`.
+When `delay === true`, reactions are batched using the [microtask queue](https://javascript.info/microtask-queue).
+This is the default behavior.

+When `delay > 0`, reactions are batched using `setTimeout`.

 By default, `auto` errors are rethrown.
-When `delay` is 0, reactions are synchronous, so the stack trace will show you which observable was changed before the error.
+When `delay <= 0`, reactions are synchronous, so the stack trace will show you which observable was changed before the error.

 You should always provide an `onError` callback when `delay` is true.
 Otherwise, an unhandled promise rejection is imminent.